 Greg Connolly founded Trifecta in 2015 with a goal “to get America back into shape” by "out-competing fast food and other unhealthy options in the marketplace,” as he told the Sacramento Business Journal.

-We picked Trifecta because it is one of the only meal delivery services—organic or conventional—with a meal prep plan that we could find.
+We picked Trifecta because it is one of the only meal delivery services that we could find—organic or conventional—with a meal prep plan.
 Trifecta uses mostly organic ingredients, which, in the meal prep menu at least, are clearly labeled.
 Proteins are not certified organic, but they are free-range, grass-fed, or wild/sustainably caught.

 Pricing and Plans